astrochun/Zcalbase_gal/Analysis/README.md

 - dustatten -> determines if dust attenuation corrections are applied
 - mask -> determines if the night sky mask is used in Stackingboth_MasterGrid.py

+Difference between analyses
+Different grid methods were utilize throughout the process of developing this study.
+The dataset option determines which grid method is used.
+For the run_grid_R23_O32_analysis(), the following options are available.
+- Grid ->
+- O32_Grid
+- R23_Grid
+- n_Bins

 Calling the run function